Table of Contents

-Unlike other Secrets, you have quite a bit of control over how to use Redemption and Getaway Kodo.
-If you are in a situation where you are not in immediate danger of dying to spell damage from the opponent, you can play a single strong minion together with one of these two Secrets.
+Unlike other Secrets, you have quite a bit of control over how to use Redemption, Autodefense Matrix, and Getaway Kodo.
+If you are in a situation where you are not in immediate danger of dying to spell damage from the opponent, you can play a single strong minion together with one of these three Secrets.
 This will cause your opponent to either kill that minion, wasting their resources only to have it come back to life or to your hand, or to ignore it while you deal damage to them.
-In any case, unless you cannot help it, you should make sure that you do not have any Silver Hand Recruits up when you use either of these two Secrets, since those minions make for an excellent way to have them go to waste.
+In any case, unless you cannot help it, you should make sure that you do not have any Silver Hand Recruits up when you use any of these Secrets, as you would ideally like to use these Secrets on something larger than a 1/1.

 3.7.
 Competitive Spirit

 Competitive Spirit is best played in the early turns of the game, in conjunction with having several minions on the board.
 This will turn a board full of cheap minions into a much stronger board that your opponent will have a hard time dealing with in the early game.
 This Secret is also an excellent follow-up to Muster for Battle.

 Hidden Wisdom is relatively weak in both the early game and late game, where players are unlikely to play 3 or more cards in a single turn.
 The best time to play Hidden Wisdom is directly before your opponent could potentially play 3 cards in a turn.
 Hidden Wisdom is much stronger when your opponent is on The Coin.